 Implement or Enhance Payroll Systems

 Employers will need an efficient system to track sick leave accrual and usage.
-Many companies already have one in place for other forms of paid leave (like vacation or PTO), but you may need to adjust these systems to track sick leave accruals based on hours worked.
+Many companies already have one in place for other forms of paid leave—like paid time off (PTO)—but you may need to adjust these systems to track sick leave accruals based on hours worked.

 Your payroll system must deduct the correct amount from each employee’s earnings (0.5%) and remit that amount to fund the paid sick leave program.